PostHog/posthog.com/contents/tutorials/vue-surveys.md

 If you prefer to have complete control of your survey UI and logic, you can still use PostHog to keep track of and analyze your results.

-First, create a survey in PostHog like in option 1 above (for this tutorial, we use a Net promoter score survey template).
+First, create a survey in PostHog like in option 1 above (for this tutorial, we use a Net Promoter Score survey template).
 The only difference is you must set `Presentation` to **API**.

 Then, there are four parts to adding code for our custom survey: